 Cast size: 3.
 A young woman is dying of love.
 Is she?
 An intense drama of love and obsession.

 Cast size: 5.
-Based on the story of Lizzie Borden, and the murders that took place in Fall River, MA on the morning of August 4, 1892.
+Based on the history of Lizzie Borden, and the murders that took place in Fall River, MA on the morning of August 4, 1892.
 This is Greek drama.
 This is modern drama, as real-time as the headlines today.

 Cast size: 6.
 Set in a mythical kingdom.
 King, queen, wizards and dunces.
 Shakespearian in the writing.
 An adult fairytale.
 The power of love.
 The power of destruction.
 The power of renewal.